 If you carry your camera bag at your side or on your back, a hand strap may be the perfect camera strap for you.

 Here are a few of the best camera hand straps.

 11. Peak Design Clutch CL-3 Quick-Attaching, Quick-Adjusting Black Hand

 The Peak Design Clutch CL-3 is a camera hand strap that helps stabilize your camera while you’re shooting, it also helps protect the camera by securing it.

-The sleek, inconspicuous design of this hand strap makes a good alternative over bulkier options on the market.
+The sleek, inconspicuous design of this hand strap makes it a good alternative to bulkier options on the market.

 The durable material/hardware (inspired by the hardware on quality climbing gear) means that it can hold even heavy, professional-grade cameras and accessory systems.
 All while providing comfort and security.

 It clinches down fast, meaning you don’t have to worry about the strap slipping loose or ruining your shot.